Jaycreated/React/README.md

 # React
-Created to store the process of learning react.
+Created to store the process of learning the concept of react.